 - 1. An entrant must be enrolled in a 4-H and youth program.
 However, it is not necessary to be enrolled in the clothing project. - 2.
 Entrants will model the chosen outfit at the County Clothing Event judging and at the County Fair Style Show. - 3.
 Construct, select and/or purchase an outfit that represents the 4-H member's goal or intended use for the selected outfit. - 4.
 Participants must submit: - a.
 Photograph or snapshot of the entrant wearing outfit to be modeled - b.
 4-H Clothing Selection Entry Information - c.
 4-H Clothing Selection Report Form - 5.
 Members in 9-12th grade are eligible to advance to the Awardrobe Clothing Event at the Iowa State Fair. - 6.
-Categories in fashion revue, clothing selection and \$15 challenge are athletic wear, formal wear, everyday wear, costume.
+Participants must attend the runway show to be eligible for awards. - 7.
+Categories in fashion revue, clothing selection and \$20 challenge are athletic wear, formal wear, everyday wear, costume.